OpenFreeEnergy/openfe/CONTRIBUTING.md

 We welcome fixes and code contributions to **openfe** and the [larger OpenFE ecosystem](https://github.com/OpenFreeEnergy).
 Since we practice issue-driven development, please **open an issue to discuss a proposed contribution before making a Pull Request (PR)**.

-Note that any contributions made must be made under a [MIT license](https://opensource.org/license/mit).
+Note that any contributions made must be covered by the [MIT license](https://github.com/OpenFreeEnergy/openfe/blob/main/LICENSE), and [Developer Certificate of Origin](https://developercertificate.org/).

 Please read our [code of conduct](Code_of_Conduct.md) to understand the standards you must adhere to.